6 Incredible Reasons Bacon’s Actually Good for You

 - Bacon’s loaded with healthy vitamins and minerals: While it’s not a multi-vitamin, bacon does have a ton of valuable nutrients and minerals in it.Bacon Today writes: “Bacon provides us with substantial amounts of the important, necessary vitamins and minerals our bodies need to function healthfully.
 From bacon, we receive: 65% of our Recommended Daily Intake of Thiamin (Vitamin B1) as well as 47% of our Niacin (Vitamin B3), 38% of our Vitamin B12, 36% of our Zinc, 24% of our Vitamin B6, 22% of our Riboflavin (Vitamin B2), 22% of our Phosphorus, 10% of our Pantothenate, 10% of our Magnesium, 9% of our Iron.”

-- Bacon can help regulate healthy thyroid function: That’s because bacon also contains selenium.
+- Bacon can help balance thyroid hormone levels: That’s because bacon also contains selenium.
 100 grams of bacon contains around 62 mcg of selenium.
 Here’s why bacon containing selenium matters…Selenium plays a role in helping convert T4 to T3.The enzymes that remove iodine atoms from T4 during conversion are called deiodinase enzymes, and these enzymes are dependent on the presence of selenium to carry out their function.

 - It enhances flavor: Now this hasn’t been scientifically proven, but I think (and I know a lot of people agree with me) including bacon with foods you don’t normally like is a good way to improve your diet with minimal effort.Bacon expresses a flavor called “umami” which is a Japanese term for savory.
 The umami of bacon is what allows it to mix with foods like broccoli or brussel sprouts and make them more palatable.So if you mix bacon with veggies you can’t normally stomach then it means bacon can help you eat healthier.